mendomania/adult-ed-platform/DJANGO.md

 The content of the matchmaker is independent of the web app and translations have to be added directly into the JSON [file](https://github.com/mendomania/adult-ed-platform/blob/master/osr/static/osr/flow.json) that powers it.<br />

 ## E-mail ##
+SendGrid was used as the e-mail service for this development phase.
+I followed this [tutorial](https://sendgrid.com/docs/Integrate/Frameworks/django.html) to set it up.
+I didn't push its corresponding setting values in the [settings](https://github.com/mendomania/adult-ed-platform/blob/master/app/settings.py) file here on GitHub because my SendGrid account is a trial one, and it allows to send only 100 e-mails a day.
+Make sure you follow the official [docs](https://docs.djangoproject.com/en/2.1/topics/email/) on sending e-mail in Django if you want to use a different e-mail service.

 ## Useful commands ##